mAAdhaTTah/WordPress-Plugin-Boilerplate/README.md

 * Unit tests scaffolded and ready to go
 * Reversed to old folder structure
+* Load plugin into global variable, so other plugins can access it
 * Idea is to copy "plugin-name" folder and develop in there, so moved .gitignore in there

 ## Contents